n8jadams/better-facebook-extension/README.md

 3. Unzip the file and put it somewhere where you won't delete it on your computer
 4. Open `chrome://extensions` in Chrome
 5. In the top right corner, there's a switch for `Developer mode`.
 Activate that switch.
-6. Drag and Drop that unzipped folder onto the screen.
+6. Drag and Drop that unzipped folder onto the screen of Chrome.
 7. You'll see the `Nates Facebook Suppressor` plugin.
 Activate it and navigate to Facebook.

 You're done!